RuaOCuinn/MilestoneOne/README.md

 - ####    Typography
     - The main font I have chosen is 'Roboto' It is easy to read, stands out and will hopefully remind users of an easy to read book.
 I will use sans-serif as a backup font.

-    - The secondary font used is 'PT Serif' to help headings and titels to stand out from the rest of the text.
+    - The secondary font used is 'PT Serif' to help headings and titles to stand out from the rest of the text.

     - 'Crimson+Text' was added to the main text for the synopsis, quotes and bio sections to make the longer paragraphs more stylish and exciting to read.